weltyj/SkyFill/README.md

   * -sx \<Xangle\> -- in degrees -- Xangle of 0 is the middle of the image, Xangle=-FOV/2 is left side of image, Xangle=FOV/2 is right side of image
   * -sy \<Py\> -- as a proportion, 1 is top of image, 0 is bottom of image
   * --- note, you can put the sun outside of the image, and get just some glow from the modelled sun to appear in the image
-  * -C \<Cvalue\> -- overall brighness of the sun.
+  * -C \<Cvalue\> -- overall brightness of the sun.
 Default is 2
   * -D \<Dvalue\> -- overall diameter of the sun.
 Default is .01  You *must* set this to a large value, try the range 1 to 10.
 The "size" of the generated sun will be somewhat linear with respect to the Dvalue chosen
-  * -F \<Fvalue\> -- Blending amount of the modeled sun into the normal modelled sky, default is 0.5
+  * -F \<Fvalue\> -- Blending amount of the modeled sun into the normal modeled sky, default is 0.5
-  * -G \<Gvalue\> -- This controls how much of the sun+modelled sky to use in replacing pixel values.
+  * -G \<Gvalue\> -- This controls how much of the sun+modeled sky to use in replacing pixel values.
 Think of this as a "blending factor" that overrides the normal top of sky to end of sky blending factor.
 Gvalue is given as a proportional distance (where the proportions are 0 to 1 for both image width and image height)  Default is 0, so you *must* set this to a nonzero value to have an effect.
 Try small values, .1 is a good first try

 **Miscellaneous Flags**